junxit/us-congress-bills-115/metadata.md

 - 2018-08-01 — Senate amendment agreed to: Amendment SA 3688 agreed to in Senate by Unanimous Consent.
 - 2018-08-01 — Senate amendment proposed (on the floor): Amendment SA 3688 proposed by Senator McConnell for Senator Donnelly.(consideration: CR S5560; text: CR S5560)
 - 2018-08-01 — Senate amendment submitted
+- 2018-08-02 — Message on Senate action sent to the House.
+- 2018-08-03 — Received in the House.
+- 2018-08-03 — Referred to the House Committee on Financial Services.